Skip to content

 BIOGRAPHIES

-School SOS is an ever-growing partnership between practising designers, artists, students, critical thinkers, activists, cultural institutions, sponsors, existing schools and universities.
+School SOS is an ever-growing partnership between practising designers, artists, students, cultural institutions, sponsors, existing schools and universities.
 As such, SOS is a network of like-minded individuals.

 Pierre Shaw: Cofounder and Director